mxroute/mxdocs/LiveSite/content/directadmin/spamfilters/_index.en.md

 - At the top I see "Manually edit the config file yourself" does that work?

 Yes.
-If you feel comfortable writing your own user_prefs file for SpamAssassin, go for it.
+If you feel comfortable writing your own user_prefs file for SpamAssassin, go for it, however you cannot create your own custom rules.
 Take note that if you add too many allow/block items in there, this whole UI may fail to load for you later.
 It's an old habit, you should break yourself of it, blocking every email you ever received 1 spam from adds too much overhead to your account for no benefit.
 How often do you really get two emails from the same spam sender?
 Probably never 2 years down the road, clean your list for your own benefit.

 - What's the issue with forwarders + the "Send the spam to the user's spam folder" option?